Gothic-UnZENity-Project/Gothic-UnZENity/README.md

 A: As ZenKit is written in C++, we need a way to communicate with C#.
 The way to go is shared libraries as they can be used within C# via _DllImport_.

 **Q: What an interesting project name...**
 A: We're glad you asked!
-We chose the name _Gothic UnZENity_ as our goal is to preserve Gothic in its classical form for modern systems and play types.
+We chose the name _Gothic-UnZENity_ as our goal is to preserve Gothic in its classical form for modern systems and play types.
 It's a combination of Gothic, Unity, Zen (original 3D engine for Gothic I/II Classic), unleash, and a grain of insanity. ;-)